China exports 235.9 GW of solar panels in 2024

 China exported 235.93 GW of PV modules in 2024, up 13% from 207.99 GW in 2023, according to customs data from PV InfoLink.

 Global module shipments increased 13% year on year, surpassing demand expectations, with the exception of Europe, where shipments fell 7%.
 Other regions saw strong growth.
-The Middle East increased 99%, Africa jumped 43%, the Asia-Pacific region rose 26%, and the Americas also advanced 10%.
+The Asia-Pacific region rose 26%, the Middle East increased 99%, Africa jumped 43%, and the Americas advanced 10%.

 Europe imported 94.4 GW of modules in 2024, down from 101.48 GW in 2023.
 Excluding the Netherlands, Europe’s largest shipping hub, Spain ranked second for Chinese module imports, with 10.57 GW, down 10% year-on-year from 11.75 GW in 2023, while the Netherlands led with a 40% share.